 The Company's Credit Agreement is used for borrowing needs that may occur in the United States and Europe.
-The Credit Agreement provides revolving credit up to \$4 million and € million.
+The Credit Agreement provides revolving credit up to \$4 million and €3 million.
 The Credit Agreement contains certain financial covenants related to maximum leverage, minimum fixed charge coverage and minimum tangible net worth of the Company.
-The Credit Agreement expires on October 26, 2013.
+In October 2012, the Credit Agreement was extended for an additional year, now expiring on October 26, 2014.

 The Company also has a Credit Line Facility in China providing credit of approximately \$700,000 (RMB 4,500,000) to provide financing availability for working capital needs for the Company's subsidiaries in China.
-There is approximately \$550,000 (RMB 3,500,000) available under the facility at March 31, 2012.
+There is approximately \$550,000 (RMB 3,500,000) available under the facility at September 30, 2012.